mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Theme

-Material-UI has a rich theme structure that you can leverage for the color manipulations, the transitions, the media queries, and more.
+Material-UI has a rich theme structure that you can take advantage of for the color manipulations, the transitions, the media queries, and more.

 By using the Material-UI's Provider, the theme will be available for the